The scheme opened to new applicants on 2 June 2025.

 You will not be reimbursed for any treatment provided within NI nor will you be reimbursed for any associated travel or accommodation costs.

-• 10.
-How do I access post-operative care?
+10. How do I access post-operative care?

-• 11.
-How long does the approval process take to complete?
+11. How long does the approval process take to complete?

-It can take up to 6 weeks for a fully completed application to be processed and a decision made.
-Sometimes it may take longer than 6 weeks to process and approve applications dependent upon the information received, the need for follow-up, the volume of applications received and the resources available to complete the process.
+Sometimes it may take longer than six (6) weeks to process and approve applications dependent upon the information received, the need for follow-up, the volume of applications received and the resources available to complete the process.

 You will be informed of the outcome of your application by letter once a decision has been reached and if approved, the letter will also give you an indication on the level of reimbursement you can expect to receive.
-You will be sent a form to complete for the reimbursement costs.

 You should not arrange an outpatient appointment or treatment dates until your application has been approved otherwise you will not be reimbursed.

-• 12.
-Can I pre-arrange treatment before my application is approved/processed?
+12. Can I pre-arrange treatment before my application is approved/processed?

 No.

-Applications will not be prioritised for applicants with pre-arranged appointments treatment dates.
+You should not arrange an appointment or treatment dates until your application has been approved otherwise you will not be reimbursed.Applications will not be prioritised for applicants with pre-arranged appointments treatment dates.
 In the interests of fairness, applications will be processed in order of date received.

-• 13.
-How long will it take before I am reimbursed for my treatment costs?
+13. How long will it take before I am reimbursed for my treatment costs?

-The reimbursement process can take 6-8 weeks from receipt of proof of payment
+The reimbursement process can take 6-8 weeks from receipt of proof of payment.

 Processing times may be extended depending on the volume of claims received and the level of resources available to process.